Are you buying or selling a franchise business? Find answers to common questions surrounding Franchising Law for both franchisees and franchisors.

 What is a franchise?

 A franchise is a structured business set up to distribute products or services.
-The system involves two main people; the franchisor, who owns the trademark/business name and system, and the franchisee, who makes ongoing payments and often an initial fee for the right to the franchisor’s business name and system.
+The system involves two main parties; the franchisor, who owns the trademark/business name and system, and the franchisee, who makes ongoing payments and often an initial fee for the right to the franchisor’s business name and system.

 A few incredibly successful examples of franchises are McDonald’s, Subway and Specsavers.
 They have a proven business format, are hugely recognisable and have a loyal, global customer base which are all attractive qualities potential franchisees look for.